leo-project/leofs/docs/faq/limits.md

 ## NFS Support

-* NFS implemantation with `LeoFS v1.1` is a subset of <a href="https://tools.ietf.org/html/rfc1813" target="_blank">NFS v3</a>.
-Lock manager protocol, ``Authentication``, and ``Owner/Permission`` management are NOT covered.
+* NFS implemantation with `LeoFS v1.1` is a subset of <a href="https://tools.ietf.org/html/rfc1813" target="_blank">NFS v3</a>. ``Authentication``, and ``Owner/Permission`` management are NOT covered.
 * The `ls` command may take too much time when the target directory have lots of child.
-We're planning to provide better performance with LeoFS v.1.4.
+We're planning to provide better performance with LeoFS v.2.0.
 * If you use LeoFS with NFS, you should set the size of a chunked object in LeoFS to 1MB (1048576Bytes) - ``large_object.chunked_obj_len = 1048576`` *(leo_gateway.conf)*, otherwise the efficiency of disk utilization can be decreased.
 * What are the requirements to run LeoFS with NFS?
 	* LeoGateway (NFS Server):
 		* We've supporeted the targets Debian 6, Ubuntu-Server 14.04 LTS or Higher and CentOS 6.5/7.0 as LeoFS does, but should work on most linux platforms.
 In addition, We've confirmed LeoFS with NFS works properly on the latest FreeBSD and SmartOS by using <a href="https://github.com/leo-project/leo_gateway/blob/develop/test/leo_nfs_integration_tests.sh" target="_blank">NFS Integration Test Tool</a>.
-	* NFS Client:
-		* Since we still have not implemented NFS Lock Manager, you can only use NFS Clients which support disabling lock option(the linux client might be the only option for now).
-After we will finish implementing NFS Lock Manager, You can use NFS Client on other xnix platforms as well.

 * Related Links:
     * [Configuration]()